Generative Multiple-purpose Sampler for Weighted M-estimation: Generative Bootstrap Samplers

 Despite its considerable efficiency, the GBS framework has a fundamental limitation for practical bootstrap applications: the dimension of the generator domain equals the sample size $n$.
-Even when computationally efficient neural networks are used to model the generator, the optimization convergence of the model is quite slow when the input dimension is high (say, tens of thousands).
+Even when computationally efficient neural networks are used to model the generator, the convergence is quite slow when the input dimension is high (say, tens of thousands).
 We may further encounter technical issues such as memory shortage as well, which is particularly severe for big data.
-To address this limitation, we consider a subgroup weighting, which divides the data set into subgroups and assigns equal weights to observations within each subgroup.
-This concept of subgrouping is primarily used for bootstrapping time series data sets, referred to as {\it block bootstrap} \citep{lahiri1999theoretical,hardle2003bootstrap}, in order to preserve the temporal association within bootstrapped samples.
+To address this limitation, we consider a subgroup weighting strategy, which divides the data set into subgroups and assigns equal weights to observations within each subgroup.
+The subgrouping idea is primarily used for bootstrapping time series data sets, referred to as {\it block bootstrap} \citep{lahiri1999theoretical,hardle2003bootstrap}, in order to preserve the temporal association within bootstrapped samples.
 In contrast to the time series applications, we use subgrouping (or blocking) to reduce the number of weights, or more precisely, the domain dimension of the generator function so as to save computational costs.